 The inside pockets are another opportunity to add a creative touch.
 You could print them with a subtle brand pattern, a solid accent color, or a list of your services.
 The wide range of customization options means you can create a folder that perfectly matches your company’s look and feel.
 By thinking of the folder as a complete canvas, you create a cohesive and memorable brand experience from front to back.

-How to Design a Presentation Folder That Gets Noticed
+How to Design a Presentation Folder That Turns Heads

 A great presentation folder does more than just hold documents; it communicates your brand’s quality and attention to detail before anyone even sees what’s inside.
 When you’re ready to move beyond a generic design, focus on creating a piece that is both beautiful and functional.
 These five steps will help you design a professional folder that leaves a lasting impression.